Update 13 March 2019

 Studio D4 has developed the Vodafone and Kathmandu buildings in Christchurch's innovation precinct and they have restored the old Twisted Hop building on Lichfield Street which now houses Dux Central.
 They are also developing the adjacent Lichfield Lanes complex.
 Studio D4 is to be commended for carrying out what was obviously a complex and costly project resulting in Christchurch retaining a heritage building.

-The impressively restored property has recently been purchased by Arnup and Sadhana Nathu who own and operate the Tandoori Palace restaurant chain and intend opening a new Indian restaurant within the building.
+The impressively restored property has recently been purchased by Anup and Sadhana Nathu who own and operate the Tandoori Palace restaurant chain and intend opening a new fine dining Indian restaurant on the ground floor of the building.